IsmaelRvra130/burger/README.md

 # Alex's Notes

 ## ok, I've added to this repo the suggested solution for this homework.

+# PULL OUT the soulution folder from this repo and copy it in a separate place to reference so that you may run you application normally and nothing weird happends

 I fixed a couple bugs which you can see in the commit history.